ral-facilities/inventory-management-system-api/README.md

 | `OBJECT_STORAGE__API_REQUEST_TIMEOUT_SECONDS` | The maximum number of seconds that the request should wait for a response from the Object Storage API before timing out.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               | If Object Storage enabled |                                                       |
 | `OBJECT_STORAGE__API_URL`                     | The URL of the Object Storage API.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     | If Object Storage enabled |                                                       |

-### JWT Authentication/Authorization
+### JWT Authentication/Authorisation

-This microservice supports JWT authentication/authorization and this can be enabled or disabled by setting the `AUTHENTICATION__ENABLED` environment variable to `True` or `False`.
+This microservice supports JWT authentication/authorisation and this can be enabled or disabled by setting the `AUTHENTICATION__ENABLED` environment variable to `True` or `False`.
 When enabled, all the endpoints require a JWT access token to be supplied.
-This ensures that only authenticated and authorized users can access the resources.
+This ensures that only authenticated and authorised users can access the resources.
 To decode the JWT access token, the application needs the public key that corresponding to the private key used for encoding the token.
 Once the JWT access token is decoded successfully, it checks that it has a `username` in the payload, and it has not expired.
 This means that any microservice can be used to generate JWT access tokens so long as